Meet the team of storytellers and policy experts working every day to show how government decisions impact your life.

 James was born and raised in South Wales, UK before emigrating to Canada in 2013.

 After graduating in Law & Politics at Cardiff University, James worked with a variety of national governments across the world, including the US Congress, the UK Parliament and the Australian Senate.
-Since arriving in Canada, he has worked in communications and government relations roles, with his expertise lying in natural resources and health.
+Since arriving in Canada, he has worked in communications and government relations roles with expertise in natural resources, health and aviation.

-When he isn’t working, James enjoys watching football, throwing a rugby ball around and trap shooting at his local club in Vancouver, BC.
+When he isn’t working, James enjoys watching football, throwing a rugby ball around and trap shooting at his local club near Calgary, AB.

 Based in Winnipeg, Kristen Schulz is a small business owner.